 This is a list of suggested Year Five and Six texts.
 Please note: some of these texts are meant for the more mature reader.
 We would advise you to read an online synopsis of each book before purchasing or borrowing to ensure that you are happy for your child to child to read it.
 If your child would like to discuss any of the themes within these books, they are very welcome to speak to a member of the Upper Key Stage Two team.

-Some photographs taken from our leaf scavenger hunt.
+Photographs taken from our leaf scavenger hunt.

 Here are a few suggested learning resources that the children can access at home: